yohangz/packer-cli/README.md

 # This options will generate a NodeJS CLI tool project.
 Are you building a node CLI project?
 No

-# You can chose from the browser compliant flat bundel formats options list.
+# You can chose from the browser compliant flat bundle formats options list.
 What's the build bundle format you want to use? umd
 - umd
 - amd
 - iife
 - system

 # Custom AMD id can be provided if flat bundle format is UMD or AMD.
+Applicable for "amd" module format only.
 What's the AMD id you want to use? (optional) my-lib

-# Library namespace will be used when exposing the libray via global scope.
+# Library namespace will be used when exposing the library via global scope.
+Applicable for "umd" | "iife" | "systemjs" module formats.
 What's the library namespace you want to use? my.lib

 # You can chose either Jasmine or Mocha unit test framework.